 - Have an evacuation plan in place.
 If something happens and you need to evacuate, do you know where you should go?
 Will your horses halter?
 Will they load into a strange trailer?
 It is better to be over-prepared than to have to leave your horse in an emergency.

 - Keep halters and lead ropes accessible.
 It is important to keep halters and lead ropes accessible.
 You should also consider securing a small dog tag to each halter.
-A small, round plastic pet tag, like these ones on Amazon, will last for years.
+A small, round plastic pet tag will last for years.
 Keep it simple and use just your barn name and emergency contact information.
 You don’t want to worry about matching horses to halters in an emergency.

 - Make an emergency binder.
 A great place to store your evacuation plans, emergency contacts, horse identification and feed information and anything else you might need in a disaster is a binder.
 Have one for the barn and the house just in case.
 No matter how much planning you do, things get stressful when an event is actually happening and having that binder with the plan will help you get through it.